CraftAcademy/gigafood/README.md

 # Gigafood

-GigaFood is a catering businessthat creates organic plant-based vegan dishes that are marvelous to eat, high in nutrition, good for your health and sustainable for the planet.
+GigaFood is a catering business that creates organic plant-based vegan dishes that are marvelous to eat, high in nutrition, good for your health and sustainable for the planet.

 ## Functionality